-Our current staff carry on this long-standing commitment to excellence and diversity in research, and continue to work at the forefront of pioneering research in critical and cultural theory.
+While the Centre closed in 2018, our current staff carry on this long-standing commitment to excellence and diversity in research, and continue to work at the forefront of pioneering research in critical and cultural theory.

 We have a strong international reputation for pioneering research into the work of French thinkers such as Louis Althusser, Roland Barthes, Jacques Derrida, Michel Foucault, Jacques Lacan, Gilles Deleuze and Hélène Cixous.